How to Make a DIY Barrel Smoker

 You may have looked into how to build a smokehouse as a way to prepare food storage for your family.
 Some of us aren’t worried too much about using smoking as a way to preserve meat.
 Our mouths water as we wait for the delicious food to come out of the DIY barrel smoker.

-When we are going to enjoy a meal of smoked meat or invite people over for a cookout, someone gets up while it’s still dark, to get the fire and wood smoke started.
+When we are going to enjoy a meal of smoked meat or invite people over for a cookout, someone gets up while it’s still dark in the morning to get the fire and wood smoke started.
 The largest pieces of meat are started eight to 10 hours before the meal will be served!
-Smaller cuts of meat, chicken and large sausage links take considerably less time but still longer than cooking in a conventional oven.
+Smaller cuts of meat, chicken, and large sausage links take considerably less time but still longer than cooking in a conventional oven.

 What Can be Used for a DIY Barrel Smoker?